rayeanpatric/pest_detection/README.md

 ## Overview

-This research evaluates four YOLO variants—YOLOv8, YOLOv9, YOLOv10, and YOLOv11—on their performance in detecting agricultural pests.
+This repo evaluates four YOLO variants—YOLOv8, YOLOv9, YOLOv10, and YOLOv11—on their performance in detecting agricultural pests.
 Key metrics such as precision, recall, F1-score, accuracy, and mean Average Precision (mAP@0.5) were assessed using the NBAIR dataset, containing 40 pest species.
 The system is designed for deployment on resource-constrained environments like Jetson devices.

 ## Key Results